pinskylab/regional_coral_manuscript/README.md

 5. /input directory: includes sea surface temperature, lats and lons, connectivity matrix

 **II.
 Statistical Analyses**
+Input files for this section are loaded from /Output.

+1. /Python/Dataframes_for_models.ipynb: Construct Python dataframes and convert .npy to .csv for statistical analyses in R.  These are saved to /R/python_to_R_csv
+2. /R/Regional_coral_stats.Rmd: Generates the stats model outputs (GLM) that are saved into /R/output/

 Simulation outputs (.npy) were converted to .csv for statistical analyses in R.

 **III.
 Figures**